 We submit to the Audit Committee a report which includes in particular a description of the scope of the audit and the audit program implemented, as well as the results of our audit.
 We also report significant deficiencies, if any, in internal control regarding the accounting and financial reporting procedures that we have identified.

-Our report to the Audit Committee includes the risks of material misstatement that, in our professional judgment, were of most significance in the audit of the consolidated financial statements of that we are required to describe in this report.
+Our report to the Audit Committee includes the risks of material misstatement that, in our professional judgment, were of most significance in the audit of the consolidated financial statements of

 French original signed by